Festivals of Cebu: Sinulog

+The Sinulog Festival 2026 was again celebrated at the CCSC with minor changes.
+The festival proper was made more streamlined so that the flow of performances would be smooth and so that the festival would also end earlier.
+This was done so that people could go home earlier and in order to maintain public safety.
+This year's Sinulog was the "most organized festival celebration in Cebu" to date.

 Kadaugan sa Mactan

 Literally translates to the "Victory in Mactan", this is a historical festival reenactment of the Battle of Mactan.
 Celebrated canonically on April 27, it depicts the events before, during, and immediately after the defeat of Portuguese Navigator Ferdinand Magellan at the hands of Lapu-lapu and his men.
 Much of the historical activities take place in Mactan Shrine, the site of the Battle of Mactan.
 Usually, in the Kadaugan sa Mactan, Filipino celebrities, especially celebrities of Cebuano origin, are chosen to portray the key characters of the events of the Battle of Mactan (specifically Lapu-lapu, his wife Reyna Bulakna, and Magellan).
 This is typically a week-long celebration and culminates with the Rampada Festival, a stylized contemporary reenactment of the victory celebration after the battle in Mactan, incorporating Latin and ballroom dances and steps.
 Despite the Sinulog Festival being more popular by comparison, the Kadaugan had already been established as a festival of Cebu and its culture and history long before Sinulog was an established festival.